astrolabsoftware/spark-tutorials/README.md

     - Apache Spark: what it is?
     - Installation @ HOME
     - Using the PySpark shell
-    - Your first Spark program.
+    - Your first Spark program
 - Part II: Spark SQL and DataFrames
-    - A tour of data formats.
+    - A tour of data formats
-    - Loading and distributing data: Spark SQL and DataFrames.
+    - Loading and distributing data: Spark SQL and DataFrames
 - Part III: Data manipulation
     - Strict vs non-strict (lazy) evaluation
     - Transformations vs actions